nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/jaxrs_response_handler.rst

 configured in the property :java:extdoc:`errorLogWriter <nablarch.fw.jaxrs.JaxRsResponseHandler.setErrorLogWriter(nablarch.fw.jaxrs.JaxRsErrorLogWriter)>`.

 If the setting is omitted, :java:extdoc:`JaxRsErrorLogWriter <nablarch.fw.jaxrs.JaxRsErrorLogWriter>` of the default implementation will be used.
-When the project requirements cannot be met with the default implementation by inheriting the default implementation class.
+If the default implementation cannot meet the project requirements, inherit the default implementation class.

 A configuration example is shown below.